cbmmd42/quizapp/README.md

 <a href="http://167.172.208.95/quizapp/">quiz application<a>

 # Tests
 There are no tests for this project.
 This is the most important thing which needs to be added.
+Jest seems to be a good option.

 # package.json
 Axios is included as a dependency because it was used for http requests. <br/><br/>